lovung/gocake/README.md

 ## How it work
 - [x] Sharding the hashed key for each stores.
-- [ ] Using LFU for eviction policy.
+- [x] Using LFU for eviction policy.
 - [x] Thread safe.
 - [x] Handle expired async.
+- [ ] Handle set a pointer as value.

 ## Future
 - [ ] Don't use the builtin `map` from Golang to avoid out of memory issue.